pjfanning/fury-scala-test/README.md

 This is because Fury relies on internal Scala class serialization and this exposes the innards of the Scala class representation.
 Have a look at the test cases in this project to see some examples.

+Fury has not been optimized for Scala class uses.
+There are open issues but it could be a big undertaking to create optimized serializers/deserailizers for Scala collections, etc.